Please make sure to read the following before entering in combat!

 Q: I failed to flee, is my turn over?

 A: Yes, if you fail to flee, you effectively forfeit your turn as attempting to flee is an action.

 Q: Can I join a combat scenario that's already in progress?

 A: Only with consent.
 Once the initiative order has been decided, no others are able to join in until the combat is over or consent is given by all parties.

 Q: Can I attack someone right after combat if my character is not in the scene and does not pick a side?

 A: No. Once combat resolves, the victor may leave the area freely.
-If they choose to stay in the area for a reasonable length of time, then a new scene would be created, and you could potentially attack them.
+If they choose to stay in the area for a reasonable length of time, then a new scene would be created, and you could potentially attack them only if you were neutral to the scene and had an IC reason to.

 If you have any questions about any rules or require further clarification, combat resolution, etc., please reach out to an officer/moderator or owner/admin on either Discord or Second Life.